Digital transformation roadmap for Indian universities — shifting from traditional to data-driven admissions marketing

 Quick win You do not need a ₹50 lakh ERP to start.
 Pick one system, the admissions CRM, and implement it fully before the next admission cycle.
 One system done well outperforms five systems done poorly.

-A university with a functioning admissions CRM this year will have three years of optimised processes by 2029.
+A university with a CRM this year has three years of optimization by 2029.
 A university starting in 2029 is already behind.
-The same logic applies to NIRF data systems and marketing automation.
-Early movers build advantage.
-Late movers struggle to catch up.
+Early movers gain advantage.
+Late movers catch up slowly.

 Related reading from EDU SolPro: